MouadxBth/image-compressor/README.md

-# File Decompression API
+# Image Compression API

-This is an Express.js server application built using TypeScript that allows users to upload compressed files and receive an array of their contents as a JSON object.
+This is an Express.js server application built using TypeScript that allows users to upload image files and receive them back compressed in Base64 format.

 ## Prerequisites